programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Pre-process Text Files
 If you've done any computational analysis before, you're likely familiar with the term 'cleaning', which covers a range of procedures such as lowercasing, punctuation removal, and stopword removal.
 Such procedures are used to standardize data and make it easier for computational tools to interpret it.
 In the next step, you will convert the uploaded files from byte strings into Unicode strings so that spaCy can process them and replace extra spaces with single spaces.

-First, particularly if you are working in Google Colab, you will notice that each text in your DataFrame starts with `b'` or `b"`.
+First, you will notice that each text in your DataFrame starts with `b'` or `b"`.
 This indicates that the data has been read as 'byte strings', or strings which represent as sequence of bytes. `'b"Hello"`, for example, corresponds to the sequence of bytes `104, 101, 108, 108, 111`.
 To analyze the texts with spaCy, we need them to be Unicode strings, where the characters are individual letters.

 Converting from bytes to strings is a quick task using `str.decode()`.
 Within the parentheses, we specify the encoding parameter, UTF-8 (Unicode Transformation Format - 8 bits) which guides the transformation from bytes to Unicode strings.
 For a more thorough breakdown of encoding in Python, [check out this lesson](https://perma.cc/Z5M2-4EHC).